 Spanish Verb Conjugation Charts & Tips

 A big part of learning to speak Spanish is an understanding of basic grammar rules — and one of the first things you’ll need to know is Spanish verb conjugation.
-Here, we break down the basics…
+Here, Jason N. breaks down the basics…

 Let’s start with the most important question: why is it important to learn conjugation?
 Conjugation enables us to use verbs to describe real live situations and events.
 Without knowing how to conjugate verbs we would not be able to form coherent sentences.
 Just like English, conjugating verbs (along with other Spanish grammar basics) is essential to learning the language.